 According to Pew Research, millennials are now the largest segment of the U.S. workforce, surpassing Generation X by a small margin and baby boomers by an even larger one.
 However, according to a 2017 Korn Ferry research, the average age of much of the corporate leadership is higher.
 It seems that millennials are driving a market disruption while many CEOs are grappling to cope.
 If we can look forward and thus beyond the generational divide, we can see that there is ample opportunity for corporate leaders to bridge and embrace the disruption.

 Often, the reason to continue with outdated servers and software in the business is cost.
 Clearly, that is a legitimate and real concern.
-Migrating to the cloud is a capital expense but the current model is potentially unsustainable in such an unstable market and certainly outpaced.
+Migrating to the cloud (such as via Azure migration services) is a capital expense but the current model is potentially unsustainable in such an unstable market and certainly outpaced.

 Let's take a look at the total cost of ownership for on-premise servers, including staff, equipment, outsourcing, and security.
 These on-premise costs are the basic foundation for an operation to function normally.
 But they are not sustainable nor scalable or even flexible.